 Scalloped potatoes are a rich and wonderfully decadent dish that is the perfect accompaniment to a roast, ham, or turkey.
 The regular scalloped potatoes recipe is simply potatoes baked with milk and cream.
 I have updated the classic scalloped potatoes recipe by using yellow potatoes and sweet potatoes, and I have included turnips to give the dish a little perk not normally present.
 Also, I have added sauteed and caramelized onions that lend a hint of sweetness.

 The cheese that I specify is Deep Ellum Blue.
 It is a delicious, mild blue cheese that we produce at my artisanal cheese factory in Dallas.
 You may substitute any blue cheese you like from Stilton to Roquefort to Danish Blue.
-You can make this dish the day before and refrigerate it until time to bake it.
-I think it will become a holiday family-favorite at your house!
+You can make this dish the day before and refrigerate it until baking it.
+I think it will become a holiday family favorite at your house!

 Deep Ellum Blue, Spreadable Cheese from Mozzarella Company